 In response to the lingering housing shortage, RHA's Board of Commissioners identified acquiring and/or developing new affordable housing that would effectively increase affordable housing options within Washoe County as a key goal in the agency's strategic plan.
 This specifically included exploring the ways that the agency could expand or build in greater density on land already owned or land that the agency may acquire.
-In response, RHA proposed and received approval to utilize MTW funds (Activity 2021-01) in FY 2021 to assist in the acquisition/development of new affordable housing units, the rehabilitation of newly acquired properties, and the preservation and revitalization of existing affordable housing properties.
+In response, RHA proposed and received approval to utilize MTW funds (Activity 2021-01) in FY 2021 to assist in the acquired properties, and the preservation and revitalization of existing affordable housing properties.